SuperVK/sparse-image-repr-bep/bep.typ

 // See /* @kaji_concise_2016 */ where the authors describe a parameterization for $Aff^+(RR^3)$ that is suitable for our type of application.
 // This parameterization starts from what is essentially the Lie algebra but constructs a different surjective mapping than the exponential onto the group (but still closely related).
 // We simplify this parametrization to 2 dimensions.

-_Do not understand this, I thought the problem was that it was not surjective_
-#quote-box[The main issue with the exponential map /* @eq:affine-exp */ is that it is computationally demanding with no convenient closed formula.]

 The Kaij-Ochiai parameterization works by factoring the Lie algebra of $Aff^+(RR^2)$ as per